 Storage devices are an important part of the computer system for saving, porting and extracting data files.
-In order to differentiate between storage devices on your computer system, each storage devices are tagged with a unique number called Disk Signature for identification.
+In order to differentiate between storage devices on your computer system, each storage device is tagged with a unique number called Disk Signature for identification.
 The unique disk identifier is stored as part of the Master Boot Record (MBR).
 Operating systems use disk signature to identify and distinguish the different data storage devices, and hard disk drive in the computing system for data access.

 What is Disk Signature Collision

 Nowadays, Disk cloning has become quite a common practice for upgrading to a larger hard disk drive.
 Drives are cloned to make a similar copy to use both the cloned copy and original drive together.
 Also, many virtualization tools are being used to virtualize the physical hard disk drive.
-The physical hard drives are virtualized to create virtual hard disk drive, and several virtual machine clones are created with the existing Virtual hard disk drives.
+The physical hard drives are virtualized to create virtual hard disk drives, and several virtual machine clones are created with the existing Virtual hard disk drives.
 As these are identical copies, the chances are that these copies may have identical disk signatures.
 When you use both disks having identical signatures at the same time, you may run into the Disk Signature Collision problem.

 The occurrence of disk collision is rare as the Windows system doesn’t allow two disks to function at the same time when they have a similar disk signature.
-In the older Window versions like XP and Vista, the signature collision would often go unnoticed as Windows system would automatically replace the signature of the disk that reports duplicate signatures.
+In the older Windows versions like XP and Vista, the signature collision would often go unnoticed as the Windows system would automatically replace the signature of the disk that reports duplicate signatures.

 How to fix Disk Signature Collision on Windows 11/10

 However, in the case of Windows 7, Windows 8, and Windows 10, Disk Signature Collision is handled differently.
 When two storage devices have an identical disk signature, the secondary drive that creates disk signature collision will be turned offline, and cannot be mounted for use till the collision is fixed.